MSThamizh/GUVI_Project_1/README.md

 The workflow of this project can be summarized as follows:

 1. **YouTube API Data Retrieval**: Utilize the YouTube API to fetch data such as video metadata, statistics, and comments.
 Requires a valid API key from the Google Developer Console.
-2. **Storing Data in MongoDB**: SInteracts with MongoDB and Establishes a connection to a MongoDB database and stores the retrieved data (Temporary Storage) in a suitable format.
+2. **Storing Data in MongoDB**: Interacts with MongoDB and Establishes a connection to a MongoDB database and stores the retrieved data (Temporary Storage) in a suitable format.
 3. **Transfer Data to SQL**: Extract data from MongoDB collections, facilitating smooth conversion into a DataFrame.
 Converts the DataFrame into SQL tables, ensuring seamless data transformation.
 4. **Streamlit Visualization**: Utilize Streamlit to build an interactive web application for visualizing and exploring the data.